JBEI/edd/README.md

 	* Add the workaround specified in [django-threadlocals](#django-threadlocals) to make this package Python 2 compliant

  * Update EDD Configuration Files <a name="EDD_Config"/>
-    Use EDD's `server.cfg-example` as a template to create a `server.cfg` file
+    Use EDD's `server.cfg-example` as a template to create a `server.cfg` file, replacing values for:
-   * Need to put in appropriate values for `site.secret`, `db.pass`, and `ldap.pass`
+        * `site.secret`
-		* db.pass is the password you created for your local edduser account
+		* `db.pass`: the password you created for your local edduser Postgres account
 		* ldap.pass in the JBEI_AUTH password
+		* ice.edd_key is the key used by EDD send REST API calls to ICE
+		* `site.admins`: use your email address to receive Celery failure messages as a debugging aid, but limit spam to other team members during development
+		* `email.host`: aspmx.l.google.com will work if you have a GMail account
     * Update `site`, `db`, `solr`, `ldap`, and `ice` for appropriate connection parameters
     * _*DO NOT CHECK THIS FILE INTO SOURCE CONTROL*_ !
 This file is included by default in EDD's `.gitignore` file, so you should have to work hard to commit it to Git by mistake.